DillonAd/docker4devs/README.md

 Swapping these components out for a container that suits your needs should be fairly trivial.
 The only thing that stymied me when making the switch was that all my ports were aligned correctly.
 After the setup worked once though, all that needs to be done is open up a command line and type `docker-compose up` and things are up and running.

 Another big advantage is that this setup is completely platform independant.
 Team members can work on any operating system they prefer and still have the same setup as everyone else as long as Docker is installed.

+One caveat is that since this isn't for deployment all of the runtime dependencies need to be installed.
+In this example, the `node_modules` need to be restored using either `npm install` or `yarn` before the command to create the Docker images are is given. `dotnet` will do this as part of the standard build and run process.